Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Pseudocodes

 \subsection{Global Contribution Partial Updating}

-The magnitude pruning method prunes (\ie set as zero) weights with the lowest magnitudes in a network, which is the current best-performed pruning method aiming at the trade-off between the model accuracy and the number of zero’s weights \citep{bib:ICLR20:Renda}.
-We adapt the magnitude pruning proposed in \citep{bib:ICLR20:Renda} to prune the incremental weights $\delta\bm{w}^{\mathrm{f}}$.
+The magnitude pruning method prunes (\ie set as zero) weights with the lowest magnitudes in a model, which often yields a good trade-off between the model accuracy and the number of zero’s weights \cite{bib:ICLR20:Renda}.
+We adapt the magnitude pruning proposed in \cite{bib:ICLR20:Renda} to prune the incremental weights $\delta\bm{w}^{\mathrm{f}}$.
 Specially, the elements with the smallest absolute values in $\delta\bm{w}^{\mathrm{f}}$ are set to zero (also rewinding), while the remaining weights are further sparsely fine-tuned with the same learning rate schedule as training $\bm{w}^{\mathrm{f}}$.

 In comparison to traditional pruning on weights, pruning on incremental weights has a different start point.
-Traditional pruning on weights first trains randomly initialized weights (a zero-initialized network cannot be trained due to the symmetry), and then prunes the weights with the smallest magnitudes.
-However, the increment of weights $\delta\bm{w}^\mathrm{f}$ is initialized with zero in Alg. \ref{alg:pruning}, since the first step starts from $\bm{w}$.
+Traditional pruning on weights first trains randomly initialized weights (a zero-initialized model cannot be trained due to the symmetry), and then prunes the weights with the smallest magnitudes.
+However, the increment of weights $\delta\bm{w}^\mathrm{f}$ is initialized with zero in Alg. \ref{alg:gcpu}, since the first step starts from $\bm{w}$.
 This implies that pruning $\delta\bm{w}^\mathrm{f}$ has the same functionality as rewinding these weights to their initial values in $\bm{w}$.